1859-1860 Key Dates

 December 28 1860 Friday

 South Carolina.
-The South Carolina state flag was raised over the custom house and post office in Charleston.
+The South Carolina state flag was raised over the customs house and post office in Charleston.

 December 29 1860 Saturday